miklevin/Pipulate.com/software.md

 ```

 We shoved the date-logic into the above code.
 Now we're shoving the raw data
-collection into the following code:
+collection into the following code.
+There's a lot good process here.
+If the
+data collection skipped a week, re-running it will fill it in.
+Plus all the
+logic to extract can be separated from the date-logic and separated from the
+raw data collection phase.

 ```python
 import ohawf